Yorams/pubquizunit/readme.md

 - number: Presents a number input field.

 # Other info
+## Scoreboard for streaming
+There is a spiced up scoreboard for streaming purposes.
+You can find the scoreboard here:

+	https://<IP or HOST>/score/topvideo

 ## Service file
 Create a service file a .... with the following contents: